Skip to main content

 Allen Heckard was not happy that he resembled basketball legend Michael Jordan.
 He complained that he was continually mistaken for the famous athlete and decided to do the only rational thing he could.
 Although Heckard, a Black man with a shaved head and an earring, may have looked like Jordan, he was six inches shorter and eight years older.

-In 2006, Heckard sued Jordan for $416 million and the owner of Nike for another $416 million, claiming emotional distress and personal injury.
-He came up with the figure by multiplying his age by seven and adding some zeros.
+In 2006, Heckard sued Jordan for $416 million and the owner of Nike for another $416 million, claiming defamation and personal injury.
+He felt that he had rights to the face since he was older than Jordan.
+The $416 million was his age, multiplied by seven, more or less.
 He dropped his lawsuit shortly thereafter.

 The judge dismissed the case, gently explaining to Ratelband that many legal rights are age-based and that changing someone’s legal age could have many legal complications.

-This one falls in the “do you really need to be told that" category.
+This one falls in the "Are you kidding?" category.

-A California woman sued jellybean manufacturer Jelly Belly for misrepresenting the sugar content in its jellybeans.
-Jelly Belly's ingredients label stated that its candy contained “evaporated cane juice," which is one of the 61 names for sugar, and specified the total grams of sugar per serving.
+A California woman sued jellybean manufacturer Jelly Belly for misrepresenting the sugar content of its jellybeans.
+Jelly Belly’s ingredients label stated that its candy contained "evaporated cane juice," one of the 61 names for sugar, and specified the total grams of sugar per serving.

 Sleeping Student Sues School for Waking Him Up